David Baldacci Books in Order

 Aloysius Archer Series (Books in Order)

-The Aloysius Archer series follows World War II veteran Aloysius Archer, released from prison in 1949 after a wrongful conviction, who works as a private investigator through small-town and big-city America.
+The Aloysius Archer series follows World War II veteran Aloysius Archer, released from prison in 1949 after a wrongful conviction, who is trying to rebuild his life in the years after the war.
+He now works as a private investigator through small-town and big-city America.
 One Good Deed won the 2020 Nero Award.

 1. One Good Deed, 2019